-Why didn't the EU make a policy decision to freeze or place a ceiling (or, perhaps better put, a floor) on this discount rate when it was clear at each year end that it was causing ridiculous liability increases in the pension fund?
+Why didn't the EU make a policy decision to freeze or place a ceiling on this discount rate when it was clear at each year end that it was causing ridiculous liability increases in the pension fund?

 Another explanation (again not an excuse) is that nobody ever really bothers about this obscure, arcane entry in these annual notional figures.